Notice:

 Get Legal Counsel

-An experienced attorney can better prepare the claim because they already know what an insurance company is looking for and how to help the adjusters to ease the process.
+As an experienced attorney, I can better prepare the claim because I am familiar with the documentation or information an insurance company is looking for and how to help the adjusters ease the process.
 If a valid claim gets disputed, then the insurance company is required to pay the legal fees.

-Contact my firm today for personalized case evaluation to make certain that your claim is dealt with correctly!
+Contact my Houston firm, Patricia M. Davis, Attorney at Law, at 713-936-9553 for a personalized case evaluation to make certain that your claim is dealt with correctly!